On link diagrams that are minimal with respect to Reidemeister moves I and II: Abstract

 \section{Abstract}

 In this paper, a link diagram is said to be minimal if no Reidemeister move I or II can be applied to it to reduce the number of crossings.
 We show that for an arbitrary diagram $D$ of a link without a trivial split component, a minimal diagram obtained by applying Reidemeister moves I and II to $D$ is unique.
 The proof also shows that the number of crossings of such a minimal diagram is unique for any diagram of any link.
-As the unknot admits infinitely many non-trivial minimal diagrams, we see that every link has infinitely many minimal diagrams, by considering the connected sums with such diagrams.
 We show that for a link without a trivial split component, an arbitrary Reidemeister move III either does not change the associated minimal diagram or can be reduced to a special type of a move up to Reidemeister moves I and II.